 Meanwhile, at the upper end of the spectrum, where you’re looking at very large capacity wine coolers, you could, if you really wanted to, spend up to around $2500.
 For a wine cooler at this price, you’d expect at least a capacity of 120 – 150 bottles.
 This type of wine fridge will normally use a compressor-based refrigeration system, and will likely be designed to be built into your wine cellar or kitchen.
 If you’re looking at a wine cooler of this size, capacity and price, you are likely to be a serious wine enthusiast with a growing wine collection and a cellar or bar in which to store it.

 At this upper price point, you would normally expect to find some other bells and whistles added to make it stand out from a regular wine cooler.
-For example, this wine fridge by Thor has a capacity of 128 wine bottles but also has two drawers which can accommodate up to 80 beer bottles.
+For example, this wine fridge by Forno can fit up to 144 standard 750 ml sized wine bottles, or 200 cans (standard 12 ounces / 355 ml).
+The usual set-up is to place whites in the top chamber, reds in the bottom chamber, and cans in the drawer, ensuring a well-rounded variety.
 It’s equipped with three temperature zones (move over dual-zone!) giving it true multi-purpose use.

 You can find our reviews of the best inexpensive wine coolers here but these had to be under $150 to make the list, so most of these are between $100 and $150.

-For a wine cooler under $100 you can’t go past the 6 bottle Magic Chef It’s small, cheap and compact and is a great way to dip your toe into the waters of wine coolers and see if they suit your lifestyle – you can always upgrade on size and price in the future.
+For a wine cooler under $150, you can’t go past the Wine Enthusiast 6-Bottle Countertop Wine Cooler.
+It’s small, cheap and compact and is a great way to dip your toe into the waters of wine coolers and see if they suit your lifestyle – you can always upgrade on size and price in the future.
 At this price point, a wine cooler would also make a fantastic gift for your wine-loving friend or relative!
 Who wouldn’t love to receive a personal wine cooler for their birthday or Christmas?